 This site is an archive of creative activity by me, Killeen Hanson.

-Killeen Hanson works, teaches, and writes about radical listening, the commons, and the relationship between education, publication, and civic engagement.
+Killeen Hanson works, Writes, and Teaches about radical listening, the commons, and the relationship between education, publication, and civic engagement.

 It's also a way of tracking where my mind has been and what questions I’ve been asking.